Tocard/documentation/docs/quickstart/web-app-frameworks.md

 sidebar_position: 2
 ---

-# Web app frameworks
+# Web app frameworks v2

-In this quickstart guide you'll be using Streamr in a **NextJS** web application.
-You'll be creating a stream that's publicly readable, but only you can write to it.
-Your NextJS app will be a consumer (subscriber) of the stream.
-If you want the browser app to be able to write data to the stream, then you'll need to create a publicly writable stream (typically not recommended) or grant access to individual users of your app.
-This step is typically accomplished with a centralized gate keeping service.
+In this quickstart guide, you'll be using Streamr in a **ReactJS** web application.
+You'll be reading from a publicly readable stream.
+Your ReactJS app will be a consumer (subscriber) of the stream.
+If you want your app to be able to write data to the stream, then you'll need to grant access to individual users of your app or create a publicly writable stream (the latter is typically not recommended).
+Publishing is typically accomplished with a centralized gatekeeping service (like a NodeJS server).

 **Prerequisites:**

 - NPM v8 or greater
 - NodeJS 16.13.x or greater
-- A basic understanding of ReactJS and/or NextJS
+- A basic understanding of ReactJS or NextJS
 - A small amount of `MATIC` to pay for gas on Polygon mainnet.
 You can reachout to us on the #dev channel of [Discord](https://discord.gg/gZAm8P7hK8) for some tokens.

 ## Setup & installation
-#### Stream creation
-First, you need to create a stream to send data from A to B. Then, you will have to set the permissions to who can `PUBLISH` (write) and `SUBSCRIBE` (read) the data from this stream.

-[This script](https://github.com/streamr-dev/create-stream-script) handles that for you.
-Simply clone the repository and follow the README instructions.

 #### Installation

 <!-- TODO: add hub video tutorial -->

-Next you need to install the Streamr client in your application:
+First you need to install the Streamr client in your application:

 The client is available on [NPM](https://www.npmjs.com/package/streamr-client) and can be installed simply with: